-I have never been a big fan of thrift stores but one year my son was helping with props at a local theater company and we spent the better part of three months running in and out of thrift stores looking for unique items to be used in an upcoming production.
-As he searched for items on his list, I wandered around and sometimes ended up talking to people while I waited.
-That’s how I ended up with an idea for starting a home business that just may work for you, too.
+I have never been a big fan of thrift stores, but one year my son was helping with props at a local theater company, and we spent the better part of three months running in and out of thrift stores looking for unique items for an upcoming production.
+As he searched for articles on his list, I wandered around and sometimes ended up talking to people while I waited.
+That’s how I ended up with an idea for starting a home business that may work for you, too.

 Although this business is home-based, it does require some time outside of the home.
 If that doesn’t work for you, making money online might be a better option.